ASSISTANT PROJCT MANAGER (DANCE) / SENIOR PROJECT OFFICER (DANCE)

 Applicants should:

-(f) Have excellent command of spoken and written English and Chinese.
-Proficiency in Putonghua is highly desirable.
+(h) A good command of spoken and written in both English and Chinese.

 TERMS OF APPOINTMENT

-Appointment will be on a two-year contract.
-Renewal of contract is subject to work performance and operational needs of the Academy.
-A gratuity payment equals up to 15% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
-The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 15% of the total basic salary drawn during the contract period.
+Appointment will be on a two-year renewable contract, subject to performance and mutual agreement.
+A gratuity payment equals up to 15% of the total basic salary earned during the contract period, may be granted upon satisfactory completion of the full contract.
+The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, that equals 15% of the total basic salary drawn during the contract period.
 Fringe benefits include leave, medical, and dental benefits.
-Starting salary will be commensurate with qualifications and experience.
-Non-accountable Cash Allowance will be provided to the eligible appointee.
+The starting salary will be commensurate with qualifications and experience.
+Subject to negotiation, the expected commencement date will be September 2025.

-To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 23 April 2025.
-Please quote reference code 'H(DevAF)' in the Application Form.
+To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 31 August 2025.
+Please quote reference code 'L(FT/VP)' in the Application Form.

 HKAPA is an equal opportunity employer.